zeux/meshoptimizer/README.md

 Most algorithms in this library assume that a mesh has a vertex buffer and an index buffer.
 For algorithms to work well and also for GPU to render your mesh efficiently, the vertex buffer has to have no redundant vertices; you can generate an index buffer from an unindexed vertex buffer or reindex an existing (potentially redundant) index buffer as follows:

+> Note: meshoptimizer generally works with 32-bit (`unsigned int`) indices, however when using C++ APIs you can use any integer type for index data by using the provided template overloads.
+By convention, remap tables always use `unsigned int`.

 First, generate a remap table from your existing vertex (and, optionally, index) data:

 ```c++